Learn more about this traditional event where families and friends meet every summer.

 Do you already know the story of the Schueberfouer?

 The big traditional fair in Luxembourg, called ‘Schueberfouer’ in Luxembourgish, attracts around two million visitors every year, making it one of the largest events in the region and a much-anticipated occasion to meet with friends and family.
 It takes places every year from the end of August to the beginning of September and is an attraction that reflects the diversity of the country, its inhabitants and Luxembourg City.

 Above all, with around 180 rides and games, 100 stalls and restaurants, it's a huge fairground to have fun at.
 Here you can taste regional products and dishes and try out many games.

 The Schueberfouer was founded in 1340, when John the Blind, Count of Luxembourg founded an eight-day market week for the occasion of Saint Bartholomew's Day.
 At that time, it was a market of great economic importance.
 The monarch wanted to improve the economic competitiveness of Luxembourg - after all, the country was geographically ideally located on the new road connecting Italy and Flanders.

-- From the end of the 16th century on, traders added cattle, pigs, sheep, goats and horses to the offer and the importance of the strategic and economic hub increased furthermore.
+From the end of the 16th century, traders also offered cattle, pigs, sheep, goats and horses at the fair and the strategic and economic importance of this hub continued to increase.